Shiro1214/Shiro1214.github.io/index.markdown

             </div>
             <div class="project-card-body">
                 <h3 class="project-title">ICPC Pacific Northwest Coding Competition</h3>
-                <p class="project-description">A coding tournament I participated on with a team to solve 13 problems in 5 hours.
-Our team was placed 3rd place in Hawaii and 20th out of 50 teams within the United State and Canada</p>
+                <p class="project-description">A coding tournament Long participated on with a team to solve 13 problems in 5 hours.
+His team was placed 3rd place in Hawaii and 20th out of 50 teams within the United State and Canada</p>
                 <div class="project-tech">
                     <span>Java</span>
                     <span>Algorithms</span>